-My course on human-computer interaction is now on Udemy.
+My human-computer interaction course is available for purchase on Udemy.

 By taking the course, students will design an app and learn how to: